-The subscription price includes a front-end load, which is added to the net asset value of unit class A (EUR).
-The front-end load shall amount to 5.00% of the unit value for this unit class.
+The subscription price includes a front-end load, which is added to the respective net asset value of unit classes A (EUR) A (CHF), A2 (CHF) and RT (CHF).
+The front-end load shall amount to 6.00% of the unit value for these unit classes.
 The Company may, however, charge a lower front-end load.

-There is no front-end load on unit class P (EUR), i.e. the issue price is equivalent to the net asset value per unit for this unit class to this extent.
+There is no front-end load on unit classes R (EUR), P (EUR) and IT (CHF), i.e. the subscription price is equivalent in this respect to the net asset value per unit for the respective unit class.